unapologeticaf/digital-garden/content/circles.md

 ---
 the sky is grey, empty, cold
-its sunset throws metallic reflections on that desert you hold inside
+its sunset throws metallic reflections on that desert you hide inside

 your empty thoughts
 your insomniac abortions
-gutted outside starless nights
+gutted outside under starless nights

-hiding behind your steel there’s obsidian, and neverending days
+hiding behind your steel there’s obsidian, and never-ending days

 it’s raining blood now
 it hammers your head